 - Have you tried timers, lists, etc. and found that they don’t help your child?

-- Has tutoring, therapy or IEP/504 goals not been effective in addressing your son’s executive functioning challenges?
+- Has tutoring, therapy or IEP/504 goals not been effective in addressing your child’s executive functioning challenges?

 - You are not alone!

 - Struggles with feeling the passage of time or seems to have no sense of time

 - Has difficulty getting ready in the morning without constant prompts

 - Appears to lack situational awareness (reading a room)

 - Requires constant supervision to complete non-preferred tasks

-- Seems to lack motivation for anything that is not interesting to him
+- Seems to lack motivation for anything that is not interesting to him/her

 - Over or under-estimates how long homework will take

 - Has difficulty getting off of video games/computers

 - Struggles to tell a story in a narrative format (clear beginning, middle, end)